Wenvoe transmitting station

-The Wenvoe transmitting station, officially known as Arqiva Wenvoe, is the main facility for broadcasting and telecommunications for South Wales and the West Country.
+The Wenvoe transmitting station, officially known as Arqiva Wenvoe, is the main facility for broadcasting and telecommunications for Cardiff and South Wales.
 It is situated close to the village of Wenvoe in the Vale of Glamorgan, Wales, in the UK.

 It comprises a 260.7 m guyed mast with antennas attached at various heights.
 The average height above sea level is 384 m for the television antennas.

 It is owned and operated by Arqiva.
 The site serves an estimated 1.5m listeners (0.63m households) in the South West of England, and 1.3m listeners (0.54m households) in Wales.